 Adam was a success in part because he insisted on designing everything himself, down to the tiniest detail.
 The result is work that has a sense of overall unity, or flow.
 He moved beyond the Roman classical style, and borrowed heavily from Greek, Byzantine, and Italian Baroque influences.

-Some of his best surviving work can be seen at Syon House, Kedleston Hall, Harewood House, Osterly, Kenwood, Bowood, Croome Court, Mersham-le-Hatch, Newby Hall, Nastell Priory, and the mock medieval Culzean Castle.
+Some of his best surviving work can be seen at Syon House, Kedleston Hall, Harewood House, Osterly, Kenwood, Bowood, Croome Court, Mersham-le-Hatch, Newby Hall, Nostell Priory, and the mock medieval Culzean Castle.
 Adam was also the author of two widely read books on architecture, and his style was widely imitated, notably by James Wyatt, whose work irritated Adam immensely.